by Lu Paradise • October 24, 2010 • 3 Comments • 471 views

-PARADISE POST INTRO: An evolutionist researcher finds and “proves” 250.000 year old Mastodon hunters, that are way too old in the politically correct time frame of official Evolutionary theory!
-You see because the prevailing paradigm prescribes that “we descend from dumb cavemen that couldn’t be so smart that long ago!”
-So the researcher gets stalled, way-layed, hindered in publication of her research, obfuscated, and outright persecuted by the Evolutionary figureheads who dispense the official watch word!
+An evolutionist researcher finds and “proves” 250.000 year old Mastodon hunters, that are way too old in the politically correct time frame of official Evolutionary theory & prevailing paradigm prescribes that “we descend from dumb cavemen that could not be so smart, that long ago!”
+And so the researcher gets stalled, way-layed, hindered in publication of her research, obfuscated, and outright persecuted by the evolutionary figureheads who dispense the official watch word!
 “Thus sayeth Darwin!“

 Time and again Darwinism or Evolutionism (A false religion fundamentally based on the elite’s NWO suppression of Christianity!), fails in scientific research after (peer reviewed!) research!
 This time even evolutionary archaeology itself proves again that the official Evolutionist paradigm is an untenable false theory or rather belief in the impossible.
 But it doesn’t matter, because they own or control the printing presses and TV stations.
 So what can one do to reach the masses?